-➤ Both Hamilton Township and the Village of Decatur are served by relatively new or recently remodeled government offices.
-Decatur Township is served by a town hall that remains functional, though due to its age and current configuration, may need additional maintenance in the future.
+➤ Both Hamilton Township and the Village of Decatur are served by relatively new or recently enforcement.

-There are discussions to offer more coordinated services such as the police and blight enforcement.
+There are discussions to offer more coordinated services such as the police and blight

 Parks and Recreational Facilities

 Existing Recreation Facilities

 The majority of recreational facilities and services available to residents of the Decatur-Hamilton area are located in the Village and either owned and maintained by the village or the Decatur school district.
 The Village operates and maintains five parks.
 Recreational facilities located in the village include: